Traveling to Italy during Covid-19: What you need to know before you go - Local News 8

 Countries currently allowed in, some with quarantine, are divided into two lists:

-Arrivals from the United Kingdom are also now allowed, but the quarantine rule which was dropped in May has been reinstated as of June 21.
+Arrivals from the United Kingdom are also now allowed, but the quarantine rule that was dropped in May was reinstated on June 21.
 Arrivals must provide a negative test taken within 48 hours of arrival, quarantine for five days and then take another test.

 Israeli arrivals are also now permitted, with no quarantine but must present a negative test.